magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- AC-1716-->

 *  The `updateCartCurrency` function now sets string instead of an object inside the cart object.
-Previously, Magento did not load a quote using `getQuote` because the `updateCartCurrency` function set an object instead of a string inside the cart object.
+Previously, {{ site.data.var.ee }} did not load a quote using `getQuote` because the `updateCartCurrency` function set an object instead of a string inside the cart object.
 [GitHub-34199](https://github.com/magento/magento2/issues/34199)

 <!--- AC-2428-->